 About the wine:

 The 2011 Bandol Les Restanques de Pibarnon demonstrates just how elegant and pure wines from this region can be.
-Blackberry, spices, and hints of crushed flowers are all present in this medium-bodied, refined, and superbly balanced 2011, with fine tannins and a long finish.
+Blackberry, spices, and notes of crushed flowers are all present in this medium-bodied, refined, and superbly balanced 2011, with fine tannins and a long finish.
 It will continue to impress for the next 7 to 10 years.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Rated estate (2016 guide) 1*Star (Up-and-coming stars or quality winemakers producing wines of a high standard—you won’t be disappointed when tasting the wines from these estates)
+Rated estate (2016 guide) 1*Star (Up-and-coming stars or quality winemakers producing wines of a high standard—you won’t be disappointed when you taste the wines from these estates)

 About the estate: